qitta/libhugin/docs/user_manual/manual.rst

 .. note::

-    Currently the postprocessing composer plugin is limited to movies.
-There is also no imdb id person search, as this is not supported by the used webservices.
+    Currently the postprocessing composer plugin is limited to movies only.
+    There is also no imdbid person search, as this is not supported by the used webservices.

-Searchig for a person can be done analogue to the movie search.
+Searching for a person can be done analogue to the movie search.
 You just have to use the *-n, --name* parameter.

 Searching for the person *Emma Stone*: